What To Wear and Bring On Board While Stand Up Paddle Boarding

 For those coming from a surf background, a wetsuit is the go-to garment for cold water protection.
-A wetsuit traps a layer of water which is warmed by your body heat to keep you feeling warm, even when the water is cold.
-A good winter wetsuit can be combined with neoprene booties, gloves and a hood to get you on the water during the coldest of days.
-Wetsuit technologies have vastly improved over the years with softer materials and thermal linings to allow you the maximum comfort and range of movement.
+A wetsuit traps a layer of water that is warmed by your body heat to keep you feeling warm, even when the water is cold.
+A good winter wetsuit can be combined with neoprene booties, gloves, and a hood to get you on the water during the coldest of days.
+Wetsuit technologies have vastly improved over the years with softer materials and thermal linings to allow you maximum comfort and range of movement.

-If you come from a kayaking or scuba diving background, you may already be familiar with dry suits.
+If you come from a kayaking or scuba diving background, you may already be familiar with drysuits.
 As the name suggests, a drysuit is designed to keep your body completely dry, with the exception of your head and hands.
-Most dry suits are fitted with built-in socks, but you will need to wear a set of boots or shoes over the socks to protect them and provide better grip on your board.
+Most dry suits are fitted with built-in socks, but you will need to wear a set of boots or shoes over the socks to protect them and provide a better grip on your board.
 A drysuit won't provide any insulation, so you should also wear thermal clothing layers and wool socks underneath the suit to keep you warm.
 A disadvantage of a drysuit is that the suit traps some air, making it more difficult to swim.
 But for glacial fed rivers or for paddling when the air or water temperatures are below 50 degrees (or higher depending on your cold sensitivity), it is really the only option for keeping you warm and protected.

 Hats and Hoods For Cold Water Paddling